techidaily/site-games-able/source/_posts/bargain-bin-bonanza-nabbing-great-values-in-steams-offerings.md

 ## 1 Finding the Best Free Steam Games With Steam Search

- There are plenty of[reasons to use Steam](https://www.makeuseof.com/all-gamers-should-use-steam-reasons-why/) , but one thing I really like about it is how easy it is to find well-rated free games.
+ There are plenty of [reasons to use Steam](https://www.makeuseof.com/all-gamers-should-use-steam-reasons-why/) , but one thing I really like about it is how easy it is to find well-rated free games.
 To do this, go to the Steam store front page (it doesn't matter if it's in the client or on the website).
 Then, click the**magnifying glass** icon to the right of the search box to bring up the search tools.

 ![Clicking the magnifying glass on Steam](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/04/good-free-games-steam-magnifying.png)